The anaesthetist is responsible for pre-medication before surgery, your anaesthesia and wellbeing during surgery and your pain relief afterwards.

 General anaesthetic

-With general anaesthetic you’ll be unconscious for your procedure and a tube will be inserted into your throat to help you breathe.
-You may wake up with a sore throat from the tube.
+This would usually be a light general anaesthetic and although you’ll be unconscious for your procedure, it’s unlikely that a tube will be inserted into your throat to help you breathe.
 General anaesthetics can cause post-operative nausea and vomiting.
-You may also have a local anaesthetic in your wound for pain relief after surgery.

 If you’re overweight or obese, there are increased risks associated with general anaesthesia.